 Why You Should Care About Your Conversion Rate

 Your conversion rate is one of the most important metrics for your ecommerce business.
 Increasing this figure is the most cost-effective way of generating higher sales.
-Additionally, undertaking Shopify conversion rate optimisation provides a number of fringe benefits.
+Additionally, undertaking Shopify conversion rate optimization provides a number of fringe benefits.
 These include improving the user experience of your store and providing insights into customer satisfaction.

 Now that you understand what conversion rates are, and why they’re so important, we’re going to discuss how to improve yours.
 By implementing the following steps on your store, you should quickly experience higher Shopify conversion rates.

-Optimise Your Store for Customers Using Mobile Devices
+Optimize Your Store for Customers Using Mobile Devices

 72.9% of all ecommerce sales in 2021 are projected to happen on mobile devices.
 As such, it’s clearly sensible to focus on improving conversion rates for visitors on phones and tablets.

 Key to this is ensuring that your site is mobile-responsive.
 Fortunately, this is an area in which Shopify really shines, with themes that are specifically designed to support mobile browsing.
-However, there are additional steps you can take, such as implementing a simple site navigation, to further optimise your store for mobile.
+However, there are additional steps you can take, such as implementing a simple site navigation, to further optimize your store for mobile.

 Enhance Your Site’s Speed